What Good is a Carpet Warranty?

 Here is what Shaw recommends for attending to spots, spills and stains in your carpet:

-Remove as much of food spills as possible by scraping gently with a spoon or dull knife.
+Remove as much of food spills as possible by scraping gently with a spoon or dull knife. - Absorb:

-Absorb wet spills as quickly as possible by blotting repeatedly with white paper or cloth towels.
+Absorb wet spills as quickly as possible by blotting repeatedly with white paper or cloth towels. - Blot:

 Always blot; never rub or scrub abrasively, as a

 fuzzy area may result.
-When blotting, work from the outer edge in toward the center of the spot to avoid spreading the spill.
+When blotting, work from the outer edge in toward the center of the spot to avoid spreading the spill. - Rinse:

-Always follow up with water to remove detergent residue that may become sticky and cause rapid resoiling.
+Always follow up with water to remove detergent residue that may become sticky and cause rapid resoiling. - Weight:

 Remove remaining moisture by placing several layers of white towels over the spot and weigh them down with a heavy object that will not transfer color, such as a plastic jug of water.